kcp-dev/enhancements/keps/core/model-cross-worksapce-entitlements.md

 that use this API to implement restrictions to the use of their concepts.

-Additionally, a default implemenation will be provided for `kcp start` to allow for boot-strappiung the system.
+Additionally, a default implemenation will be provided for `kcp start` to allow for bootstrappiung the system.
 This implemenation will be self-sufficient at small scales, but the expectation will be that users with more complex entitlement models will use third-party systems based on more performant databases to implement their entitlement reviews.